-This teaching guide was prepared for high school and college classrooms to enhance student understanding of the issues raised in the film.
-The lessons are appropriate for U.S. history, government and language arts classrooms.
-The guide was developed by the Zinn Education Project in collaboration with Judith Ehrlich and Rick Goldsmith.
+This teaching guide was prepared for middle school, high school, and college classrooms to enhance student understanding of the issues raised in the film.
+The lessons are appropriate for U.S. history, government, and language arts classrooms.
+The guide was developed by the Zinn Education Project in collaboration with the The Most Dangerous Man in America filmmakers Judith Ehrlich and Rick Goldsmith.